 Hospices Offer Comfort at Life's End

-It's a subject no one wants to think about, but every life must come to an end.
+It’s a subject no one wants to think about.
+But for each of us, our lives must come

-and their loved ones alike.
+and loved ones alike.
 So more and more people are turning to hospice care.

-Hospice is not just for the elderly people or cancer patients.
-Children get hospice
+Hospice is not just for the elderly or cancer patients.
+Children receive hospice care.

-care, as do people with degenerative diseases like Lou Gehrig disease, Parkinson disease, and
+As well as patients with diseases like Lou Gehrig disease, Parkinson disease, and

-This holistic approach to the end of life treats pain and disease symptoms to make
+Using hospice care to the end of life treats pain and disease symptoms.
+It helps make

 Hospice and health plans

-Medicaid and most health plans cover hospice programs.
-You can enter hospice care
+Medicare, Medicaid, and most health plans cover hospice programs.
+Patients can enter

-Although you enter hospice with less than 6 months to live, hospice services don't
+Although a person enters hospice with less than 6 months to live, hospice services

-automatically end at 6 months.
+don't automatically end at 6 months.
 Some people in hospice care live much longer.
-Insurance

-may or may not continue to provide hospice coverage after 6 months, as long as your
+Insurance may or may not continue to provide hospice coverage after 6 months, as long

-healthcare provider again puts in writing that you are terminally ill.
+as the patient's healthcare provider again puts in writing that the patient is terminally

-Typically, a team of people treats you in hospice.
-The team includes your family and
+Typically, a team of people treats the hospice patient.
+The team can include:

 Some hospices have a facility where people receive care in their final days.
 But most

-hospice programs bring healthcare providers, nurses, and other staff to your home.
+hospice programs bring healthcare providers, nurses, and other staff to patients’